lucrbvi/half/README.md

 Half is a minimal functional programming language written in C++20 with a valid C99 API.
 It's based on untyped [lambda-calculus](https://en.wikipedia.org/wiki/Lambda_calculus).

 Everything is a function.
-To interact with the environment Half is using Church's booleans with the builtin function `:show`.
-It means you can only interact in binary with the computer.
+To make Half useful we need to have some impure functions.
+These functions are called "builtins".
+There are several builtins:
+- `:show`: send a single bit to the terminal based on the Church's booleans it receives (0=false, 1=true)
+- `:read` (not implemented yet): return to the program a Church's boolean based on the program call arguments.

+It means a Half program is a pure function.

+### Examples

 Here is a program in Half that output "0" in the terminal: